AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

     Provide a name for the new panel; otherwise, you cannot save the properties of the horizontal tabs component.

-1. Specify the names of the panels as shown in the figure below:
+4. Specify the names of the panels as shown in the figure below:

     ![Panel names](/help/forms/assets/tabs-on-tops-panel-name.png){width="200" align="center"}

-1. Click **Done**.
+5. Click **Done**.

     Once you click **Done**, the three panels appear side-by-side in a row.
 The panel names are displayed as headings for each panel, and you can add form components to each panel.

     ![Panel names](/help/forms/assets/tabs-on-top-initial-view.png){width="200" align="center"}

-    As the IT Request Form does not include panel titles, here are the steps to configure properties of panel component.
+    You can configure the properties of panel component.
+For example, the IT Request Form does not include panel titles, here are the steps to configure properties of panel component.

-1. Open the properties of the first panel.
+6. Open the properties of the first panel.

     ![Panel 1 Properties](/help/forms/assets/tabs-on-tops-panel1-properties.png){width="200" align="center"}

-1. Select the **Hide title** checkbox from the **Basic** tab.
+7. Select the **Hide title** checkbox from the **Basic** tab.

      ![Hide title](/help/forms/assets/tabs-on-top-hide-panel.png){width="200" align="center"}

-1. Click **Done**.
+8. Click **Done**.

 Similarly, you can hide titles for the other two panels also.
 Once done, you can proceed with adding form components to each panel.